 Our wellness programme makes up the second pillar and has been created to give our clients the proper tools and mental strength they require to change their lives for the better.
 The wellness programme is a combination of several crucial elements including meditation and mindfulness, physical exercise, spa and massage therapy and diet.

 If you notice you have several risk factors for addiction or suspect you have an addiction, it’s important to reach out to someone as soon as possible.
-Contact us today to receive a no-obligation assessment to find out how we can help.
-You can also call us on one of our toll-free numbers.
+Contact us today to receive a no-obligation assessment and find out how we can help.